Fluffy Cheesecake Cupcakes

 Essential Ingredient Notes

-- Cream Cheese: Always use full-fat cream cheese for the best flavor and texture.
-Soften it at room temperature before mixing to achieve a smooth batter.
+- Cream Cheese: Using full-fat cream cheese yields the best results.
+Ensure it is at room temperature for easier mixing to create a smooth batter.

 Step-by-Step Cooking Process